skyarkitekten/Nexus.Chat/docs/prd/product-owner-chat.md

 # PRD: Chat-Based Feature Definition & Collaboration

-This is a chat-based “feature definition and collaboration” workspace, where a chat UI is the medium for:

-1. **Discovering existing features** for a domain
-2. **Defining new ones** through conversation
-3. **Collaborating with others** to refine scope and requirements

 ## Summary

 A conversational workspace where product teams can explore existing features for a given product/domain, discuss potential additions, and collaboratively define new features — all within a single chat thread that integrates feature history, requirements, and decision context.
+We’re not just talking about a static backlog lookup; you’ve got an agent doing semantic + lexical search over historical feature data, then using RAG (retrieval-augmented generation) to draft new feature definitions and user stories.

 ### Narrative